VRichardJP/LoLAnalyzer/README.md

 pip install numpy pandas PyQt5 configparser python-slugify requests keras tensorflow h5py
 ```

 Finally, if you plan to build and train your own neural networks you will need a developer API-KEY to interact with Riot's servers: https://developer.riotgames.com/.
 This is not mandatory if you just want to use the demo network.
-Keep in may that your API-KEY may expire at some point.
-The application will notify you in such case you need to generate a new one.
+Keep in mind that your API-KEY may expire at some point.
+In such case you will have to generate a new one from the developer portal.

 ## Using the scripts - The easy way: using a demo network